Great disnub dirhombidodecahedron

+Properties

 It was proven in 1970 that there are only 75 uniform polyhedra other than the infinite families of prisms and antiprisms.
 John Skilling discovered another degenerate example by relaxing the condition that edges must be single, the great disnub dirhombidodecahedron.
 More precisely, he allowed any even number of faces to meet at each edge, as long as the set of faces couldn't be separated into two connected sets.
-Due to its geometric realization having some double edges where 4 faces meet, it is not strictly a uniform polyhedron, but rather considered a degenerate uniform polyhedron.

-The number of edges is ambiguous, because the underlying abstract polyhedron has 360 edges, but 120 pairs of these have the same image in the geometric realization, so that the geometric realization has 120 single edges and 120 double edges where 4 faces meet, for a total of 240 edges.
+The number of edges can be considered ambiguous, because the underlying abstract polyhedron has 360 edges, but 120 pairs of these have the same image in the geometric realization, so that the geometric realization has 120 single edges and 120 double edges where 4 faces meet, for a total of 240 edges.
+The vertex figure has 4 square faces passing through the center of the model.

 The Euler characteristic of the abstract polyhedron is −96.
 If the pairs of coinciding edges in the geometric realization are considered to be single edges, then it has only 240 edges and Euler characteristic 24.

-The vertex figure has 4 square faces passing through the center of the model.